top of page

 A middle aged lady consulted with me with the request to solve her bad breath.
 This was reported to her by someone close to her.
 She was feeling very self conscious and was very keen to get rid of it.
 After we established that her oral health was good and that she did not have any decay or cavities in her teeth I took the clients full health history.

 She was 58 years old and had a relatively healthy diet with little room for improvement.
 Her digestion was good with regular daily bowel movements.
 She did not experience bloating or camps however she did not feel hungry either.
 This suggested to me that she may have low stomach acid levels and reduced digestive secretions.
 As you need optimal stomach acid levels to kick start the rest of your digestive processes such as bile flow and digestive enzymes.
-I also recommended for her to include bitter foods in her diet such as radicchio, endive, rocket leaves, fresh lemon tea, radishes and artichokes and dandelion tea.
+I recommended for her to include bitter foods in her diet such as radicchio, endive, rocket leaves, fresh lemon tea, radishes, artichokes, and dandelion tea.

 Initially I recommended that the client to take some digestive bitters to stimulate digestive juices at the beginning of each meal and recommended some digestive enzymes.
 I also recommended she has some private testing for Helicobacter Pylori and a SIBO test.
 She was not able to have the SIBO test done but her Helicobacter Pylori test returned positive results.
-So I recommended a probiotic to deal with this infection and further support for her to help breakdown her food that included betaine HCl, and fermented foods.
+So I recommended a specific probiotic to deal with this infection and further support for her to help breakdown her food that included betaine Hcl, and fermented foods.

 The client continued with the protocol at the recommended duration and 6 month later she has contacted me to tell me her bad breath has gone.
 She was very happy with her outcome.